 Dean and CEO

-Harold L. Paz, M.D., M.S has served as Chief Executive Officer of the Penn State Hershey Medical Center and Health System, Senior Vice President for Health Affairs for Penn State University and Dean of its College of Medicine since April 2006.
+Harold L. Paz, M.D., M.S., has served as Chief Executive Officer of the Penn State Hershey Medical Center and Health System, Senior Vice President for Health Affairs for Penn State University and Dean of its College of Medicine since April 2006.
 Prior to his appointment to Penn State, he served as Dean of the Robert Wood Johnson Medical School and Chief Executive Officer of Robert Wood Johnson University Medical Group, the largest multispecialty group practice in New Jersey, for eleven years, where he was professor of medicine.

-Dr. Paz received a bachelor’s degree in biology and psychology from the University of Rochester, a master of science in life science engineering from Tufts University, and his medical degree from the University of Rochester School of Medicine and Dentistry.
+Dr. Paz received a bachelor's degree in biology and psychology from the University of Rochester, a master of science in life science engineering from Tufts University, and his medical degree from the University of Rochester School of Medicine and Dentistry.
 He completed his internship and residency at Northwestern University, where he served as chief medical resident and instructor in clinical medicine.
 He was a fellow in pulmonary and critical care medicine at Johns Hopkins Medical School, where he was a Eudowood Fellow.
 In addition, he was a post-doctoral fellow in environmental health science at Johns Hopkins School of Hygiene and Public Health.
 A Professor of Medicine and Public Health Sciences, Dr. Paz practices pulmonary medicine with a special interest in patients with sarcoidosis.
 His research looks at critical care clinical outcomes, health system organization, and health care effectiveness.
+A pioneer in the field of quality management, Dr. Paz was among the first to study clinical outcomes in the intensive care unit.
+From this early work he recognized the need to formally train physicians in quality and in 1993 he started the first fellowship of its kind in quality management.